prateekt/CyborgDistro/README.md

 CyborgApp - Android App Project that allows a user to control the Cyborg.
 The Android App supports real-time visualization of the incoming sensor data.
 It allows the user to control and send commands to the servo motors to move the arms.

 Sensor API - C APIs for various popular off the shelf sensors.
 This is derived from my blog post (https://tandonp.wordpress.com/2014/10/11/python-sensor-libraries/).
 You can easily use Python CTypes to automate obtaining data from the sensors in high level python.
-In fact, the entire system is high-level Python and Java at the end of the day, but we can also control the low level polling details in C if we need to.
+In fact, the entire higher level logic of the system is written in Python and Java at the end of the day, but we can also control the low level polling details of sensors and actuators in C if we need to.